 3. Use a Programmable Thermostat

 Using a programmable thermostat can save you at least 10% per year on your heating and cooling costs.
-By programming it to fit your schedule, the device heats (or cools) your home when you need it to — like, say, when you’re on the way home from work — instead of wasting heat, energy and money all day long while no one is even there.
+By programming it to fit your schedule, the device heats (or cools) your home when you need it to instead of wasting heat, energy and money all day long.
 You can also program it to heat certain parts of the house more than others, if there are areas you rarely use inside your home.

-The best part is that these types of thermostats have gotten pretty easy to use — and if you’re the least bit handy, you should be able to install one yourself.
-If you need guidance, the owner’s manual can walk you through any help you need.
+The best part is that these types of thermostats have gotten pretty easy to use, and if you’re the least bit handy, you should be able to install one yourself.

 4. Open the Curtains